Thobanikhumalo/Thobanikhumalo/README.md

 ---

 ## 🔍 **About Me**
-- 🌟 Passionate about IT business opportunities such as Business Analysis, IT Project Management, and Business Intelligence.
+- 🌟 Passionate about IT business opportunities such as Business Analysis, IT Project Management, Application Development and Business Intelligence.
 - 💡 Experienced in **front-end and back-end development**, financial app creation, and real estate solutions.
 - 🌍 Continuously learning and growing my expertise in scalable app development and innovative tech solutions.